galaxyproject/gxadmin/docs/README.query.md

 [`query collection-usage`](#query-collection-usage) | Information about how many collections of various types are used [`query data-origin-distribution`](#query-data-origin-distribution) | data sources (uploaded vs derived) [`query data-origin-distribution-summary`](#query-data-origin-distribution-summary) | breakdown of data sources (uploaded vs derived)
+[`query datasets-created-daily`](#query-datasets-created-daily) | The min/max/average/p95/p99 of total size of datasets created in a single day.
 [`query dataset-usage-and-imports`](#query-dataset-usage-and-imports) | Fetch limited information about which users and histories are using a specific dataset from disk.
-[`query datasets-created-daily`](#query-datasets-created-daily) | The min/max/average/p95/p99 of total size of datasets created in a single day.
+[`query destination-queue-run-time The average/median/95%/99% tool spends in queue/run state grouped by tool_id and destination_id.`](#query-destination-queue-run-time-The-average/median/95%/99%-tool-spends-in-queue/run-state-grouped-by-tool_id-and-destination_id.) | query destination-queue-run-time The average/median/95%/99% tool spends in queue/run state grouped by tool_id and destination_id.
 [`query disk-usage`](#query-disk-usage) | Disk usage per object store.
 [`query disk-usage-library`](#query-disk-usage-library) | Retrieve an approximation of the disk usage for a data library [`query dump-users`](#query-dump-users) | Dump the list of users and their emails